The history of the smile

 The origins of the smile

-About 30 millions years ago, in the primate family, it became a custom to show their teeth, but in a clenched position.
+Around 30 millions years ago, in the primate family, it became a custom to show one's teeth, but in a clenched position.

 Two reasons have been put forward: